 Your Finances Are Not For Money Savings.

-Property investment is a game of finance with some real estate thrown in the middle.
+Investing in real estate is primarily a game of finance, with some real estate elements thrown in for good measure.

 You Are Trying To Time The Market Or Find The Next Hotspot.

-It is true that real estate markets go through cycles, and while it would be ideal to make a purchase close to the market's low point or to identify a location that will be the next hotspot, but the landscape is littered with investors who tried to time the market and failed.
+It is true that real estate markets go through cycles, and while it would be ideal to make a purchase close to the market's low point or to identify a location that is poised to become the next hotspot, the landscape is littered with investors who tried to time the market and failed.

-Instead, the right time to buy real estate is when your finances are in order and you are in a position to buy a property that is suitable for investment.
+Instead, the best time to invest in real estate is when your finances are in order and you are in a position to buy a property that is suitable for investment.

 5 Predictions For The Property Market In 2021